vkoestline/consumer_track_test/README.md

 # Product Design

-This solutions uses Terraform to build the infrastructure as code in AWS.
+This solutions uses Terraform to build the infrastructure-as-code in AWS.
 The solution also uses a user_data shell script to install all necessary software on each of the nginx nodes and parameterizes the index.html file.

 Assumptions / Shortcuts:
 - Uses default VPC
-- Sets region to us-west-2.
-Since the requirement is to have 3 availability zones.
+- Sets region to us-west-2, since the requirement is to have 3 availability zones.
+Otherwise, it uses all the AZ's in a region.
 - Security groups on port 80 are open to the world.
 All other ports are closed (no ssh access for troubleshooting).
 - Tagging consists of only name.
 In a real world scenario, we would set additional tags based on a set standard.
 - Using the userdata script to create the index.html file sets the instance data as environment variables and then uses substitutions within an index.html template.
 Ideally, we would manage the index.html using a configuration management tool (Puppet, Chef, etc).
 - Cloudwatch alarms are set with arbitrary thresholds
 - Scaling is on CPUUtilization

 # Prerequisites

 You need the following tools to be able to launch this infrastructure/application.

 - Terraform
-- Unzip
+- Unzip utility
 - An AWS account with appropriate accesses to launch infrastructure
 - AWS CLI installed and configured
 - AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
+- Ubuntu server (from which to launch the code)

 # Installing Prerequisites